 BERNIE Davenport, 60, still turns up to work bright eyed and bushy tailed, after five years at Bright Futures.

 Working mainly with job centre referrals, and occasionally probation referrals, Bernie says ‘I like what I’m doing, people are nice.
-[I] get a lot of support’ and that she ‘loves making a difference’.
+[I] get a lot of support, and I love making a difference’.

 The centre itself is for adult learning, offering a diverse amount of courses from security to retail, with the main aim to give people the skills for employment.
 Some people have been out of work for six weeks and some 10 years; in one case a person had been unemployed since 1977.